 Much of the initial growth of new grass seedlings happens underground, where you can't see it.
 New roots get grass firmly established, prepared for the seasons ahead, and positioned for strong, rapid growth when their peak season arrives.
 With proper timing, new grass seedlings compete well for light, water and nutrients and fight off lawn diseases and pests, including lawn weeds.

 Even when you plant your grass seed at the best possible time, your lawn still needs help to thrive.
 Whether this is your first lawn or you're the neighborhood expert, take some advice from turf professionals and get to know your grasses and your soil before you start seeding.
-To discuss yard health and more please contact us 443-846-0199 or info@rootedinnaturemd.com.
+To discuss yard health, residential or commercial landscaping services, please contact us 443-846-0199 or info@rootedinnaturemd.com.